wuz/nix-darwin-browsers/README.md

 # `floorp-nix-darwin`

-`floorp-nix-darwin` is simple home-manager module/overlay for Floorp browser with [policy][floorp-policies] support.
+`floorp-nix-darwin` is simple home-manager module/overlay for Floorp browser with policy support.

 ## How to use it